paxdotdev/pax/lab-journal-zb.md

         [ ] Same with `get_common_properties`
         [ ] (?)
 Move `get_properties` and `get_common_properties` to be methods on `ExpandedNode`
     [ ] Upsert `ExpandedNode` during `compute_properties_recursive`, along with computed properties "stamp".
-        [ ] Refactor `handle_compute_properties` to return a `Rc<RefCell<PropertiesCoproduct>>`.
+        [x] Refactor `handle_compute_properties` to return a `Rc<RefCell<PropertiesCoproduct>>`.
 This is elegantly compatible with upserting (return clone of existing or return new)
+            [ ] Refactor one handler to figure out quite what this looks like on the handler side [maybe it just returns a PropertiesCoproduct instead??]
-        [ ] Continue to store `ExpandedNode`s in registry; rename to `NodeRegistry`; decide whether also to populate pointers to `InstanceNode`s
+            [ ] Refactor all remaining handlers to match [x] Continue to store `ExpandedNode`s in registry; rename to `NodeRegistry`; decide whether also to populate pointers to `InstanceNode`s
+        [ ] Stitch together `ExpandedNode` tree — including relevant `Weak` parent <> child relationships — during recursive property computation
     [ ] Refactor everywhere we call `get_properties` — pass an ID chain, possibly move to InstanceRegistry instead of component (otherwise, track ExpandedNode pointers inside instance nodes.)
     [ ] Manage wrapping/unwrapping polymorphic properties (PropertiesCoproduct) via `get_properties` and individual `dyn InstanceNode`s
 [x] Unplug most of pax_std to reduce iterative surface area
-    [ ] Come back at the end, plug back in, and normalize the rest [ ] Handled prototypical / instantiation properties [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode` [ ] expose appropriate trait methods — access only? or maybe strictly internal, no need for trait methods?
-    [ ] Hook into this when creating a new ExpandedNode — initialize ExpandedNodes with a clone of each [ ] Stitch together `ExpandedNode` tree — including relevant `Weak` parent <> child relationships — during recursive property computation
+    [ ] Come back at the end, plug back in, and normalize the rest [ ] Handled prototypical / instantiation properties [x] Store a clone of `InstantiationArgs#properties` (and `#common_properties`) on each `dyn InstanceNode` [x] expose appropriate trait methods — access only? or maybe strictly internal, no need for trait methods? start with internal; punch through trait methods if that becomes necessary [ ] Hook into this when creating a new ExpandedNode — initialize ExpandedNodes with a clone of each of properties and commonproperties
 [ ] Fully split properties-compute from render passes.
 Probably start rendering from root of expanded tree.
-    [ ] Refactor / separate `rtc` as relevant for this too, to help clarify the distinction between `properties compute` vs `rendering` lifecycle methods & relevant data
+    [x] Refactor / separate `rtc` as relevant for this too, to help clarify the distinction between `properties compute` vs `rendering` lifecycle methods & relevant data
+    [x] Refactor file boundaries along the way
 [ ] Refactor Repeat & Conditional properties computation
     [ ] Refactor each of `Repeat`, `Slot`, and `Conditional` to be stateless (so that stateful expansions with ExpandedNodes actually work)
         [x] Figure out in particular how to store: